Fsociety-Mrn/1DMG-backend-devs/README.md

 ![Logo](https://github.com/Fsociety-Mrn/one-dmg-exam/blob/main/resources/setup%20intl.png)

-    A detailed tutorial how to remove or uncomment this part [xampp setup](https://stackoverflow.com/questions/60250533/codeigniter-4-problem-installing-with-composer)
+NOTE: A detailed tutorial how to remove or uncomment this part [xampp setup](https://stackoverflow.com/questions/60250533/codeigniter-4-problem-installing-with-composer)

 2. open in the browser to view/setup the databases